A career as an interpreter is one of the most sought-after careers involving Japanese.

 Another weakness is the limited ability to convey tone and emotion.

 Interpreting spoken needs the ability to convey sound and feeling, which can be challenging for some interpreters.
-Also, nonverbal cues, like body language and facial expressions, can be hard to interpret and convey.
+Also, nonverbal cues, like body language and facial expressions, can be complex to interpret and convey.

 (iii) Interpreting jobs are exhausting